 Zain graduated in the fall of 1990 with a Bachelor's of Science degree from the Haas School of Business at the University of California at Berkeley.
-In 1991, Zain joined the audit practice of Deloitte & Touche LLP (Deloitte), one of the nation’s leading professional services firms.
-In her 20 plus years with Deloitte, Zain has served some of the firm’s largest healthcare clients.
+From 1991-2013, Zain served the audit practice of Deloitte & Touche LLP (Deloitte), one of the nation’s leading professional services firms.
+In her 20 plus years with Deloitte, Zain served some of the firm’s largest healthcare clients.
+Currently, Zain and her husband own and operate their own restaurant business Suya African-Caribbean Grill in Berkeley, CA. Becoming an entrepreneur and starting a business gives Zain a different perspective about what it takes to run a small company and an opportunity to apply her many years of professional experience to make her business successful.
 Zain also served as a board director on the National Board of the National Association of Black Accountants, Inc. (2004 - 2007) and has been a member since chartering the student chapter at UC Berkeley in 1988.
 Zain currently serves on the audit committees for Girl Scouts of Northern California, as audit committee chair, and Girls Inc., Bay Area.

 Lori Rhodes (term expires April 2014)

-Lori serves as strategic advisor at M Squared Consulting, a San Francisco-based business consulting firm.
-Prior to this role, she served as senior vice president, sales as well as general manager of the strategic solutions group.
+Lori Rhodes, recently retired, currently serves on two non-profit executive boards: The Girl Scouts of Northern California and Menlo Park-based Art in Action.
+Prior to retirement, Lori served as strategic advisor at M Squared Consulting, a San Francisco-based business consulting firm.
+She also held various roles including senior vice president, sales as well as general manager of the strategic solutions group.
 She joined the company in 2001.
-In these roles she built, directed and managed the company’s most profitable business unit, in the Silicon Valley as well as developed multiple long term consultant and client strategies and programs.
+In these roles she built, directed and managed the company’s most profitable business unit in the Silicon Valley as well as developed multiple long-term consultant and client strategies and programs.
 Between 1978 and 1987, Lori held various leadership positions in sales and marketing at Xerox where she delivered consistent President’s Club performance.
+In her volunteer capacity with the Girl Scouts, Lori was a troop leader, participated in Camp CEO, served on the three-year strategic planning committee, the 100th anniversary celebration, and currently on the $20 million campaign for girls, where she is chair of the Alumnae sub-committee.
+With Art in Action, whose mission is to bring a visual arts education to students in K-8th grade, Lori serves as chair of the Governance and Nominating Committee.
+Lori holds a Bachelor of Science, Communication Arts, California State Polytechnic University.
 Lori has two daughters, both of whom were Girl Scouts and is married.
-She was a troop leader, and has participated in Camp CEO and served on the three year strategic planning committee for the Girl Scouts of Northern California in 2011.
-In addition, she is a member of the 100th anniversary campaign committee.
-Lori holds a Bachelor of Science, Communication Arts, California State Polytechnic University, 1978 - Dean’s List, 1974 – 1978.

 Erika Rottenberg (term expires April 2014)

 Erika is vice president, general counsel and secretary of LinkedIn Corporation, the world's largest professional networking company, where she helps drive LinkedIn's mission of connecting the world's professionals to make them more productive and successful.
-She is responsible for worldwide legal affairs at LinkedIn, including corporate, commercial, IP, litigation, compliance and privacy matters.
-She received her JD from University of California Berkeley's Boalt Hall School of Law, and her BS in special and elementary education from State University of New York.
-Prior to law school, Erika taught junior high special education for five years in Anchorage, Alaska.
-Erika serves on the board of directors of the Silicon Valley Law Foundation, the largest provider of pro-bono legal services throughout Silicon Valley, and serves on the association of corporate counsel value challenge steering committee.
-She previously served on the board of directors for Social Advocates for Youth, a Silicon Valley-based non-profit organization that provided residential and day treatment services for at-risk youth throughout Silicon Valley.
+She is responsible for worldwide legal affairs at LinkedIn, including corporate, commercial, intellectual property, litigation, compliance, privacy and policy matters.
+She received her law degree from University of California Berkeley's Boalt Hall School of Law, and her Bachelor of Science degree in special and elementary education from State University of New York.
+Prior to law school, Erika taught junior high special education for in Anchorage, Alaska.
+Erika serves on the board of directors of the Silicon Valley Law Foundation, the largest provider of pro-bono legal services in Silicon Valley, and serves on the Association of Corporate Counsel Value Challenge Steering Committee.
 Erika was an active Girl Scout in elementary and high school in Maryland.
 Her favorite memories centered around the outdoors, where she had ample opportunity to learn backpacking, camping, hiking and canoeing skills, but really learned leadership, resiliency and working with people.
 The outdoors remains an integral part of her life, and she attributes much of this passion to her experiences as a Girl Scout.
-Today, Erika is an avid cyclist who completed a 4,300-mile bike ride across the United States in 2002, raising $60,000 for breast cancer research.
+Today, Erika is an avid cyclist who completed a 4,300-mile bike ride across the United States, raising over $60,000 for breast cancer research.